Galleries & Projects

 Newsletter Sign UpNow that you are signed up, we will send you exclusive offers periodically.

 Galatea and I welcome you to our site.
-I’m Photographer J. Gonzalez and on my lap is my incredibly rambunctious and spoiled 5-year-old dachshund, Galatea.
-I have a Bachelor of Fine Arts from the Academy of Art University in San Francisco, and I am currently working towards a Master of Fine Arts, both in photography.
-Inspired by great photographers like Ansel Adams when I was in high school, I learned through studying his and others’ work how the symbiotic relationship between light and shadows creates a work of art.
-However, the countless hours I spent in my school’s wet darkroom and later in a makeshift darkroom I set up in a walk-in closet at my parents’ house moved my interest from simply appreciating others’ work to a decade’s long passion.
+I’m Photographer J. Gonzalez, and on my lap is my incredibly rambunctious and spoiled 7-year-old dachshund, Galatea.
+I hold a Bachelor of Fine Arts degree from the Academy of Art University in San Francisco, and I am currently working towards a Master of Fine Arts, both with a focus in photography.

 Yes, landscape will always interest me; it’s rewarding to share a unique perspective with those familiar with the scene and equally, if not more so, to show someone who has never seen that small part of the world my perspective as seen through my photographer’s eye.
 However, the same is true for all other genres with regards to my unique perspective.
-My still life work uses shadows and highlights to emphasize the subject; or its form, for my work that leans towards abstract.
-With my abstracts, I hope they move you to question two things, how it was created and what was captured.
+My still life work uses shadows and highlights to emphasize the subject, or its form, for my work that leans towards abstract.
+With my abstracts, I hope to spark curiosity in viewers, inviting them to contemplate both the creation process and what was captured.
 While some of my images’ subject matter is more obvious than others, the process of studying an image to make sense of it is one of the most enjoyable aspects when looking at abstracts.
-But whatever genre, the play between light and shadow is how I express my creative vision, which I hope will show you a new perspective.
+But whatever genre, the exploration of light and shadow remains the cornerstone of my creative expression, offering a fresh and unique perspective to all who engage with my art.